-- agreeing financial statement disclosures to underlying supporting documentation; - enquiring of management as to actual and potential litigation and claims; and - reviewing any correspondence with HMRC, relevant regulators and the Company's legal advisors.
+- agreeing financial statement disclosures to underlying supporting documentation; - reading the minutes of those charged with governance; - enquiring of management as to actual and potential litigation and claims; and reviewing any correspondence with HMRC, relevant regulators and the Company's legal advisors.
 There are inherent limitations in our audit procedures described above.
 The more removed that laws and regulations are from financial transactions, the less likely it is that we would become aware of non-compliance.